Ecuador’s political background

 The approach of NIMD in Ecuador

-The NIMD programme focusses on improving the level playing field in politics by assisting the Legislative School of the National Assembly.
+The NIMD programme focuses on improving the level playing field in politics by assisting the legislative process of the National Assembly.
 In 2015, NIMD has therefore started the implementation of an EU funded project that promotes citizen participation and strengthens legislative capacity in the National Assembly of Ecuador.
 The project consists of:

 - compilation and systematization of procedures within the Assembly, which will be published in a guide addressed at assemblymen;